Healthy Homes Assessment Te Hauke

 Draught Stopping Te Hauke

-Draughts can lead to lower temperatures in houses.
-A damp house will cost more to heat, which completed jobs in wasting energy and resulting in higher bills.
+Draughts increase the likelihood of less temperature in homes.
+A damp house is more expensive to heat, which completed jobs in wasting money and energy.

-If you can feel external air entering or the sound of a clear draught emanating from a gap or hole, then it is likely to be a gap or hole which needs sealing in any way.
-Cracks and gaps that are large should be stopped permanently.
-Cracks that are greater than 3mm and allow air in or out from the house need the sealing.
-For example, if the open fireplace isn’t being used, it can cause draughts and should be sealed from.
-Property managers and landlords are accountable for ensuring that such draughts are squelched whenever imaginable.
+If you are able to feel external air getting in, or see an unobstructed draught coming from a hole or gap that is, it is probably a gap or an opening that needs sealing in some way.
+Large cracks and gaps should be stopped permanently.
+Gaps greater than 3mm that let air into or out from the house require to be sealed.
+For instance, if an open fireplace isn’t being used, it may cause draughts and should be shut from.
+Property managers and landlords are responsible for ensuring that such draughts are squelched whenever possible.

-There is no need to block holes or gaps which are part of the building.
-For instance, small gaps around windows and doors might be necessary to allow for the movement of the building when the household is heated and cools so that they are able to be closed and opened instead of than being stuck.
-We will test all doors and windows during an Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow for the movement of the structure when the house warms and cools in order to let them be shut and opened, rather than sticking.
+We will check all doors and windows during our Healthy Homes assessment of your rental property.

 draught stopping building inspections